vmware-tanzu/community-edition/docs/site/content/docs/latest/vsphere-monitoring-stack.md

   virtual_host_fqdn: "grafana.rainpole.com"
 ```

-The following Pods and Services should have been created.
+The following Pods, Services and HTTPProxy should have been created.

 ```sh
 % kubectl get pods -A | grep grafana